appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-The **Auto Focus** property, when enabled, automatically places the user's cursor in the input box upon page load, directing their attention to the input field for immediate interaction.
+When enabled, automatically places the user's cursor in the input box upon page load, directing their attention to the input field for immediate interaction.

 </dd>